redacted-moose/pCHIP8/README.md

 ====================================================================================
 How to use

-	A simple 'make' will do (provided you have the corrected toolchain installed)
+	To build, a simple 'make' will do (provided you have the corrected toolchain installed)

 	Then just send pCHIP8.g3a and whichever rom.c8 you choose to the root directory of your PRIZM.